Amos-Chen98/drone_simple_nav/README.md

 sudo apt install ros-noetic-octovis
 ```

-Manually compile and install octomap (a Python binding of the original octomap package): In your preferred path, run
+Install octomap-python (Python binding of the OctoMap library) following the instructions: https://github.com/wkentaro/octomap-python.
+Please also run the example to test the installation.

+If you encounter errors with octomap-python, try installing it manually.

+The following is an untested solution: in your preferred directory,

 ```bash
 sudo apt update